KumarAbhay98/gymwise-hacktoberfest-2023/CONTRIBUTING.md

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct, or to temporarily or permanently ban any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+## Additional Blog Contribution

+We welcome quality blogs from our contributors.
+If you'd like to contribute a blog post, please follow the structure and guidelines provided in the [data folder](data/).
+Ensure your content is original and not AI-generated.

 Thanks for your contributions!
 Happy contributing to GYMWISE during Hacktoberfest 2023!
 We look forward to your valuable contributions.